These rules were last updated on May 29, 2010

 Judging

-1. All entries will be anonymous to the Judges.
+1. All entries shall be anonymous to the Judges.

 2. No comments from the audience are permitted during the judging.

-3. Judges are required to briefly critique each entry.
-To identify what they like/dislike about the photo, what makes it a good photo, and how it could be improved.
-(See section below on Judging Guidelines).
-A score of between 3 and 9, with 9 being the best, must be given in projection competitions.
+3. Judges are required to briefly critique each entry to identify what they like and dislike about the photo, what makes it a good photo, and how it could be improved.
+If an image is not disqualified, a score of between 3 and 9, with 9 being the best, shall be given.

-4. The judge's decision will be final and may not be appealed.
+4. The judge's decision is final and may not be appealed.

 5. Judges (at their discretion) may award special recognition to a photograph that does not come in 1st, 2nd, 3rd or Honorable Mention.
-No points or award will be given for this recognition.
+No points or award shall be given for this recognition.

-When all of the levels have been judged, all the 1st place winners from each level will be exhibited and compete against each other for the Best-in-Show award.
+When all of the levels have been judged, the 1st place winners from each level shall be displayed and the judge shall choose one to receive a Best-in-Show award.

-At one of the club's regular December an additional competition will be held amongst the entries that won in the past year's Monthly Best-in-Show winners to determine the annual Best-of-Year award.
-This competition will be voted on by the members in good standing present at the December meeting by secret paper ballot.
+At the first regular meeting in January of the year following each competition year, an additional competition shall be held amongst all the Monthly Best-in-Show winners to determine the Best-of-Year award.
+Members present at that meeting shall vote by secret paper ballot.

 Dispute Resolution